The Official Breed Club Standard BSCA

 Dudley nose.
 Total bilateral lack of pigmentation of the eyelids.

-White on more than one-fifth of the total area of the body.
+Pure white (not to be confused with light grey base in blue merle individuals) on more than one-fifth of the total area of the body.

 Theoretical measurements and angulations of the Bergamasco Sheepdog